sigasi/sigasi_insights/releasenotes/sigasi-3.05.md

 ---
 Sigasi Studio 3.5 brings full support for the **SystemVerilog** language, a frequently asked **VHDL quickfix**, a better **State Machine Viewer** and much more.

-# SystemVerilog (Creator)
+# Full SystemVerilog language support

+Sigasi Studio 3.5 finally brings full SystemVerilog support.
+Providing good editing and navigation support for SystemVerilog was an interesting technical challenge.
+The size and complexity of the language, plus the impact of the SystemVerilog Preprocessor, daring trip through many valleys of despair.
+But we made it, and are proud to present our solution, that is both powerful and requires only very limited configuration.

+In addition to the SystemVerilog source files, Sigasi Studio only needs to know the [include paths][/manual/editor#verilog-preprocessingmacros].
+Based on this information, Sigasi Studio automatically figures out in which order to analyze the files.
-All SystemVerilog is processed in a predictable order and Sigasi keeps track of the preprocessor state.
-This avoids problems with the ``` `ifndef ... `define  ... ``` pattern.
-This also allows us to offer **full support for include files**.
-You can edit include files _as if they were included in a Verilog file_.
-This requires no extra configuration, except for [setting your include paths][/manual/editor#verilog-preprocessingmacros].
+Sigasi Studio processes the code in a predictable order and Sigasi keeps track of the preprocessor state.
+This also allows us to offer **full support for both SystemVerilog source files and include files**.
+With Sigasi Studio, you can edit include files _as if they were included in a Verilog file_.

-Libraries View
+What SystemVerilog features do we offer:

-* Syntax error feedback: **All** valid SystemVerilog-2012 code should be accepted as valid code.
-Most syntax errors should be flagged.
+* **Syntax error feedback**: All valid SystemVerilog-2012 code should be accepted as valid code.
+Most syntax errors should be flagged while you type.
    This works for both **SystemVerilog** _and_ **Include** files.
-* Preprocessor/Macros: Macros are fully supported.
-You can preview the text expansion with a hover or in the “Preprocessor View”.
+* **Preprocessor**: Sigasi Studio has a complete preprocessor.
+You can preview the text expansion with a **hover** or in the **Preprocessor View**.
-* Include paths can be specified by right clicking a project, selecting **Properties**, and opening the **Verilog Preprocessor page**.
+* **Include paths** can be specified by right clicking a project, selecting **Properties**, and opening the **Verilog Preprocessor page**.
 Currently, only project-relative paths are supported.
-* Open Declaration and Find References (for regular Verilog Code).
+* **semantic highlighting**, **Open Declaration** and **Find References**
-* Autocomplete (Ctrl+Space):
+* **Autocomplete** (Ctrl+Space):
     * Syntax: autocomplete for keywords and identifiers
     * Fixed Templates: these templates can be modified
     * Smart Templates: module instantiations
+    * Preprocessor directives
-* Integration with an external compiler (Riviera-Pro, ModelSim, NCsim).
+* Integration with an **external compiler** (Riviera-Pro, ModelSim, NCsim).
-* We have a first version of SV formatting. **Clean Indentation** (**Ctrl+Shift+F**).
-Note that this formats the entire file in the editor; formatting selections is not supported yet.
+* We have a first version of SV formatting. **Clean Indentation** (**Ctrl+Shift+F**) formats the entire file in the editor.

-<div class="wistia_responsive_padding" style="padding:118.13% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="//fast.wistia.net/embed/iframe/wu2qqrjhu0?videoFoam=true" title="Wistia video player" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="100%" height="100%"></iframe></div></div>
-<script src="//fast.wistia.net/assets/external/E-v1.js" async></script>

-We are currently implementing the scoping rules of SystemVerilog.
-This will result in better **semantic highlighting**, **Find References** and **Open Declaration** for all SystemVerilog code.

-We are also working on **autocomplete**.
-We are making autocomplete more accurate and a lot faster.

-**Libraries View** for SystemVerilog
+* **Libraries View** gives an overview of all design units in your project.

 # Improved State Machine Viewer (VHDL)

-We gave the State Machine Viewer
+We gave the State Machine Viewer a refreshing update.
+We improved the looks.
+We have real bubbles now and transitions (edges) no longer overlap with states.

-* Improved looks ('bubbles') and layout
-* All statemachines on same page (no more tabs)
-* Show (simple) conditions on edges
+If a design file has multiple state machines, we now display all statemachines next to each other (i.e. no more tabs).

 ![New state machine view](3.5/new-statemachines.png)

+If your state machine uses simple `if`-conditions for transitions, the conditions will be displayed on the transistions (if you enable the "Aa"-button).

 # Other new and noteworthy improvements